Cloudforte-Frontend/cloudforte/README.md

 # Cloudforte
 Working on it!

-# Log
+# Logs
-1. Added preloader to signin and register buttons
+1. Added preloader to signin and register buttons to show when site is making request to the backend
 2. Added User profile icon with dropdown menu